 As a composer, Dr. Roberson has composed various pieces ranging from solo to symphonic works.
 Her music has appeared in master classes with world-renowned vocalist, Dawn Upshaw.
 She has won several composition competitions.
 Some of which include winner of the Margaret Blackburn Composition Competition.
 She was also awarded the Eubie Blake Scholar Award for outstanding musician and composer.
 During her studies at the University of Illinois at Urbana-Champaign she was awarded a grant from the Women’s Studies program in order to compose her chamber opera piece titled A Room of One’s Own based on the book by Virginia Woolf.
 She currently accepts commissions and participates in collaborations with artists.
 With every note she writes, she strives to touch the souls of listeners through rich, colorful, and energetic sounds.

 As a teacher, Dr. Roberson has received positive ratings from her students.
 She has recently taught at the University of Illinois at Urbana-Champaign, Spelman College, University of Maryland Baltimore County, Anne Arundel Community College and Howard University.
 She has also assisted with the growth and development of private piano programs at the Nathan Carter School of Music, Maryland Conservatory of Music and Champaign School of Music.
+Dr. Roberson is a recipient of the Guild Teachers’ National Honor Roll Award from the American College of Musicians for preparing top students for piano adjudication and international composition contests.
 Dr. Roberson is currently a part-time professor at Howard Community College.

 Dr. Roberson is also active in the church music ministry.
 She has served as musician and assistant director at the Cross Creek Presbyterian Church and Mt.
 Nebo Baptist Church in Jacksonville, FL, Warner Baptist Church in Falls Church, VA, and Friendship Lutheran Church in Savoy, IL.
 She has also served as the Director of Music at the Oakland Baptist Church in Alexandria, VA.